gardoroman/phase-0-tracks/databases/session_scheduler/README.md

 #PURPOSE
 This project contains programs to create and maintain user schedules.

-*scheduler.rb* test data to simulate students adding their availability for pairing sessions.
+*scheduler.rb* creates test data to simulate students adding their availability for pairing sessions.

 *matcher.rb* allows a user to select their id from a list of users,